YarinBeni/HUJI-CPP--Digit-Recognition-Project/README.md

 # Handwritten Digit Recognition in C++

-Welcome to our Handwritten Digit Recognition project!
-My C++ project from HUJI course 67315 (2022) PROGRAMMING WORKSHOP IN C & C++: software is designed to recognize handwritten digits between 0 and 9 using a neural network model in C++.
+Welcome to my Handwritten Digit Recognition C++ project from HUJI course 67315 (2022) PROGRAMMING WORKSHOP IN C & C++. software is designed to recognize handwritten digits between 0 and 9 using a neural network model in C++.

 ## How it works